 In other words, your draft says to your teacher: “I’ve been thinking about this a lot!
 I want to do well, and this class matters to me.”

 8. Ask for an Extension in Person if you Can

-Asking for your extension in-person can be one saving grace late in the game.
-If you’re within that 72 hours before submission zone, asking in person might be your one chance to save the day.
+Asking for your extension in person can be one saving grace late in the game.
+If you’re within that 72 hours before the submission zone, asking in person might be your one chance to save the day.